jrpotter/notebook/notes/lambda-calculus/index.md

 %%ANKI
 Basic
-How is "occurs in" recursively defined for abstraction?
+In $\lambda$-calculus, how is "occurs in" recursively defined for abstraction?
 Back: $P$ occurs in $(\lambda x.
 M)$ if $P$ occurs in $M$ or $P$ is $x$.
 Reference: Hindley, J Roger, and Jonathan P Seldin.
 “Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
 <!--ID: 1716743248124-->